apache/artemis-examples/examples/features/clustered/clustered-jgroups/readme.md

        </discovery-group>
     </discovery-groups>

-For more information on ActiveMQ Artemis clustering in general, please see the "Clusters" chapter of the user manual.
+For more information on Apache Artemis clustering in general, please see the "Clusters" chapter of the user manual.